presencelearning/eslint-config-presencelearning/README.md

   - [11.2](#11.2) <a name='11.2'></a> Don't use generators for now.

     > Why?
 They don't transpile well to ES5.
+TODO: need reference¡

 **[⬆ back to top](#table-of-contents)**